killbill/killbill-email-notifications-plugin/README.md

 ## Requirements

-The plugin requires Kill Bill and Kaui installed.
+- The plugin requires Kill Bill and Kaui installed.
 The [Getting Started](https://docs.killbill.io/latest/getting_started.htm) document explains how to set this up.

+- In addition, the plugin also needs a database.
+The latest version of the schema can be found [here](https://github.com/killbill/killbill-email-notifications-plugin/blob/master/src/main/resources/ddl.sql).

 ## Versions